The Queen (2006 film)

-The Queen is a 2006 British biographical drama film that depicts the events following the death of Diana, Princess of Wales in 1997.
-Initially, the Royal Family regard Diana's death as a private affair and thus not to be treated as an official royal death, in contrast with the views of Prime Minister Tony Blair and Diana's ex-husband, Prince Charles, who favour the general public's desire for an official expression of grief.
+The Queen is a 2006 docudrama film directed by Stephen Frears and written by Peter Morgan.
+The film depicts the death of Diana, Princess of Wales in 1997.
+The royal family regards Diana's death as a private affair and thus not to be treated as an official royal death, in contrast with the views of Prime Minister Tony Blair and Diana's ex-husband, Prince Charles, who favour the general public's desire for an official expression of grief.
 Matters are further complicated by the media, royal protocol regarding Diana's official status, and wider issues about republicanism.

-The film was written by Peter Morgan, directed by Stephen Frears, and starring Helen Mirren in the title role of Queen Elizabeth II.
-The film's production and release coincided with a revival of favourable public sentiment in respect to the monarchy, a downturn in fortunes for Blair, and the British inquest into the death of Diana, Operation Paget.
-Actor Michael Sheen reprised his role as Blair from The Deal in 2003, and he did so again in The Special Relationship in 2010.
+The film's development coincided with a revival of favourable public sentiment in respect to the British monarchy, a downturn in fortunes for Blair, and the inquest into Diana's death, Operation Paget.
+Michael Sheen reprised his role as Blair from The Deal.
+He would play Blair again in The Special Relationship.

-The Queen garnered general critical and popular acclaim for Mirren playing the title role, which earned her numerous awards, namely the Academy Award, the Volpi Cup for Best Actress, the BAFTA Award, and the Golden Globe Award.
+The Queen garnered widespread critical and popular acclaim for Helen Mirren playing the title role of Queen Elizabeth II.
 Mirren was praised by the Queen herself and was invited to dinner at Buckingham Palace.
-However, Mirren could not attend due to filming commitments in Hollywood.
+However, Mirren declined to attend due to filming commitments in Hollywood.

 Plot

-The 1997 general election has Tony Blair and the Labour Party elected as government, on a manifesto of reform and modernisation.
-Less than four months later, Diana, Princess of Wales, is killed in a car crash at the Alma Bridge tunnel in Paris.
+The 1997 general election has Tony Blair and the Labour Party elected on a manifesto of reform and modernisation.
+Less than four months later, Diana, Princess of Wales is killed in a car crash at the Alma Bridge tunnel in Paris.

-Immediately, her death presents problems for her former husband, Prince Charles, and the Prime Minister, Tony Blair, to accord the mother of a future king who is no longer a member of the royal family.
+Immediately, her death presents problems for her former husband, Prince Charles, and the Prime Minister, Tony Blair, what to accord the mother of a future king who is no longer a member of the royal family.
 Queen Elizabeth II wonders if Blair will turn his modernisation pledge on to the royal family since he attempts to have her reconsider her views on the funeral plans.
 Diana's family, the Spencers, calls for the funeral to be private.

-In the press, Diana is dubbed the "People's Princess"; this begins an outpouring of grief by the general public in broadcasts, and displays of floral tributes so numerous at Buckingham and Kensington Palaces that the main entrances onto the complexes have to be rerouted.
-The royal family's senior members make no effort to acknowledge Diana's significance to society as the Queen feels that her duty is to comfort and shield her grandsons following the death of their mother and so remains on holiday at Balmoral.
-The royal family's popularity plummets, while Blair's approval rises as he responds to the royal family's public outcry of inaction.
+Following a speech in which Blair describes Diana as the "People's Princess" and the adoption of the title by the press, an outpouring of grief by the general public begins in broadcasts and displays of floral tributes so numerous at Buckingham and Kensington Palaces that the main entrances onto the complexes have to be rerouted.
+The royal family's senior members make no effort to acknowledge Diana's significance to society as the Queen feels that she must comfort and shield her grandsons following the death of their mother, and so remains on holiday at Balmoral.
+The royal family's popularity plummets, while Blair's approval rises as he responds to the public outcry of the royal family's inaction.